Sneak Peek: This is a collection of 6 bread maker tips (+ 1 bonus tip about dense bread) for beginners and experienced bread machine users.

 You could read the manual.
 (Just kidding!
 Who has time for that?)

 I’ve gathered more than six bread maker tips to build your confidence.
 At the end of this post, I’ll share with you the most popular bread recipe on this website.
 It’s beginner-friendly and an excellent place to start.

 Why do I need tips and tricks?
 Isn’t a bread maker supposed to be easy?

 When I first started using my bread machine, I was infatuated with the smell of fresh bread–especially when using a timer to make it overnight.
 What an enticing wake-up call!

 But as I always say, “Even bad bread tastes good when it’s warm.”
 Don’t be fooled.

 The reality of tighter-than-they-were-before jeans inspired me to be pickier.
 I decided that good-smelling bread didn’t justify the thick crusts, holes in the bottom, and awkwardly ugly loaves I was offering my family.

 Even bad bread tastes good when it’s warm.
-Don’t settle for dense bread.
+So don’t settle for dense bread.

-I threw out the bread maker manual and started experimenting with recipes I already loved.
+I threw out the bread maker manual and experimented with recipes I already loved.
 I questioned everything.

-Remember that any advanced skill (making high-quality yeast bread qualifies) is going to take practice and experience.
+Remember that any advanced skill (making high-quality yeast bread qualifies) will take practice and experience.